highcharts/highcharts/docs/dashboards/style-by-css.md

 ```

 ### KPI Component
-To style the dashboard's KPI component:
+To style the dashboard's KPI component div and its content:
 ```css
 .highcharts-dashboards-component-kpi {
     border-radius: 10px;